mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/recompute.md

 ## Operation Practice

-The following is an illustration of the recomputation operation using an Ascend or GPU stand-alone 8-card as an example:
+The following is an illustration of the recomputation operation using an Ascend as an example:

 ### Sample Code Description